blukatdevelopment/UnchainedWorldsOld/gm_tools/magic_items_1.md

 your bonus action.
 It does not require an empty hand to deploy.

 ### Ring of Invisibility (Rare)
-You may consume a hit die to become invisible for 1 hour.
+You may consume a stamina die to become invisible for 1 hour.
 The effect ends if you perform an attack or cast a spell.

 ### Ring of the robust (Uncommon)
-You may use a bonus action to consume a hit die, rolling it and gaining that much temporary hit points.
+You may use a bonus action to consume a stamina die, rolling it and gaining that much temporary hit points.

 ### Ring of regretful wisdom (Rare)
 You activate the ring by speaking a grave regret of yours.
-If the ring accepts your answer, it will consume a hit die and grant you advantage on wisdom saving throws for the next hour.
+If the ring accepts your answer, it will consume a stamina die and grant you advantage on wisdom saving throws for the next hour.

 ### Ring of +1 ability score (Uncommon)